 In the first case, users can socially coordinate out-of-band to agree which finalized block came first, and favor that block.
 The second case can be solved with fraud proofs and data availability proofs.
-The third case can be solved by a modification to proof of stake algorithms that gradually reduces ("leaks") non-participating nodes' weights in the validator set if they do not participate in consensus; the Casper FFG paper includes a description of this.
+The third case can be solved by a modification to PoS algorithms that gradually reduces ("leaks") non-participating nodes' weights in the validator set if they do not participate in consensus; the Casper FFG paper includes a description of this.

 The fourth is most difficult.
 The fourth can be recovered from via a "minority soft fork", where a minority of honest validators agree the majority is censoring them, and stop building on their chain.
 Instead, they continue their own chain, and eventually the "leak" mechanism described above ensures that this honest minority becomes a 2/3 supermajority on the new chain.
 At that point, the market is expected to favor the chain controlled by honest nodes over the chain controlled by dishonest nodes.

-For staking your ETH and attesting to correct blocks, you will be rewarded with ETH through a network wide interest rate as well as receive a portion of network transaction fees.
+For staking your ETH and attesting to correct blocks, you will be rewarded with additional ETH through a network wide interest rate as well as receive a portion of network transaction fees.
 Details can be found here.

 What are the minimum requirements to stake?